alx2009/K197Control/README.md

 In case you want to understand how the K197 comunicates with the programs (e.g. to modify the library or create your own), the protocol specification can be found here: https://github.com/alx2009/K197Control/blob/main/K197control_protocol_specification.md

-## Limitations
+## Known Limitations

 This is a very early release, developed at the same time the protocol was reverse engineered using a IEEE 488 card (mod.
 1972A) and one voltmeter (mod.
 197A, SW revision level A01).
 It may or may not work elsewhere, e.g. due to different firmware revision.
 Only a limited amount of tests has been performed.
-As such the API is not fully consistent and may have to be changed in future revisions.
+The API is not fully consistent and may have to be changed in future revisions.
 I also expect that there are many bugs lingering around.
+Status report and calibration have not been reverse engineering.
+Reading stored data is not working.
-One known limitation is that the library does not implement the acknowdlege timeout.
-This means that if the other party does not acknowledge a bit the library will hang.
+The library does not implement the acknowdlege timeout.
+This means that if the K197 does not acknowledge a bit the library will hang.
 In practice this is rare as the K197 seems to be very well behaved.

 # Background information